 If you adapt this recipe to make full-sized muffins just up the bake time a bit – these took just a little over 10 minutes to finish baking.
 The recipe yields 2 dozen mini muffins, so it should come out to an even dozen if you make the full-sized version.

-Try these out and let me know what you think!
+Try these out and let me know what you think by leaving a comment below and rating the recipe!
 They are the perfect bite-sized treat for Valentine’s Day breakfast.

 P.S.
 The first photo in this post was taken with an iPhone.
 AN IPHONE!
 My mind is blown.
 Technology never ceases to amaze me.